sonic-net/SONiC/doc/sfp-cmis/Interface-Link-bring-up-sequence.md

   - No transceiver present

 # Feature enablement

   This feature (optics Interface Link bring-up sequence) would be enabled on per platform basis.
   There could be cases where vendor(s)/platform(s) may take time to shift from existing codebase to the model (work-flows) described in this document.
+## For CMIS/C-CMIS modules:
   In order to avoid any breakage and ensure gradual migration of different platforms/vendors to this model, will add this new workflow to enable/disable this feature:

   In order to enable this feature, the platform would set ‘skip_xcvrd_cmis_mgr’ to ‘false’ in their respective pmon_daemon_control.json as part of platform bootstrap.
 When xcvrd would spawn on that hwsku (LC/board), it would parse ‘skip_xcvrd_cmis_mgr’ and if found 'false', it would launch CMIS task manager.
 This implies enabling this feature.

 Else, if ‘skip_xcvrd_cmis_mgr’ is set/found 'true' by xcvrd, it would skip launching CMIS task manager and this feature would remain disabled.
 If a platform/vendor does not specify/set ‘skip_xcvrd_cmis_mgr’, xcvrd would exercise the default workflow (i.e. when xcvrd detects QSFP-DD, it would luanch CMIS task manager and initialize the module per CMIS specification).